Spring Asparagus and Peas Risotto

 1 teaspoon kosher salt

-1 and 1/4 cups Arborio rice (Arborio rice gives the creaminess we love!)
+1 ¼ cups Arborio rice (Arborio rice gives the creaminess we love!)

 1/2 cup Pinot Grigio or other dry white wine

-1 cup shredded Parmesan Romano cheese (not the powdered kind)
+1 cup shredded Parmesan cheese (not the powdered kind)

 1 tablespoon finely chopped flat leaf parsley

-Add rice to skillet.
+Add rice.
 Stirring constantly, cook rice 3 minutes or until rice has translucent edges.
-Add minced garlic and kosher salt.
+Add garlic and kosher salt.
 Cook 30 seconds.
 Add white wine and cook, stirring constantly until it evaporates.

 Add 1/2 cup hot broth and cook, stirring constantly until liquid is absorbed and rice begins to sizzle in pan.
-Repeat this process (add 1/2 cup broth, stir until liquid is absorbed and rice begins to sizzle in pan) until all hot broth has been used.
+Repeat this process (add 1/2 cup broth, stir until liquid is absorbed and rice begins to sizzle in pan) until all hot broth is used.

 Add lemon juice and remaining 2 tablespoons butter.
 Add Parmesan Romano cheese.
-Add thawed peas and parsley.
-Taste.
-Adjust salt and pepper.
+Add peas and asparagus.
+Taste; adjust salt and pepper.
 If risotto is too thick, add reserved 1/2 cup broth.
+Garnish with parsley.
 Serve immediately or risotto will set up!

-Tip: if you don’t like peas, substitute 2 cups of sautéed or roasted vegetables cut in bite size pieces.
-For example: asparagus, or a combination of yellow squash and carrots.
+Tip: If you don’t like peas or asparagus, substitute 2 cups of sautéed, microwaved or roasted vegetables cut in bite size pieces.
+For example: yellow squash, zucchini, carrots or mushrooms.

 Published in The News and Neighbor on April 3, 2019.